23 Ways to Lower Your Electric Bill While Still Keeping Cool

 Use your bathroom exhaust fans while taking showers.

 To keep your bathroom as cool as possible during the summer months, Metro Heating & Cooling in the Minneapolis, Minnesota area suggests running your exhaust fans whenever you take a shower.
 These fans are the perfect way to cycle the hot air and humidity out of the bathroom, as they work to continually supply a flow of cooler air without forcing you to crank up your A/C.

 To keep your home cool without racking up huge air conditioning bills, electrical engineering consultant Olin Lathrop suggests putting a fan in a window and pointing it outwards—with the face of the fan against the window—in order to blow hot air out of the room.
 If you employ this practice in every room, you can expel the hot air from your house, thus keeping it cooler.

 According to the NRDC, the use of just one ceiling fan can make a room feel up to 10 degrees cooler while only using 10 percent of the energy of a central air conditioner.

 To make the most of your ceiling fans, check to make sure that they are moving counterclockwise so that they are pulling up the cool air from the ground and blowing it back on to you rather than simply circulating warm air.
 And, just as you would with an air conditioner, make sure that you're turning off the ceiling fan after leaving the room to conserve energy costs.

-Purchase the appropriate air conditioners for every room.
+Purchase the appropriate air conditioner for every room.